 Smokehouse Players: Night, Mother – pre-show concert

 Night, Mother is a 1983 Pulitzer Prize winning play for drama.
-Since the play is about a very somber subject, death by suicide, the selected music will set the tone for the evening’s journey into complex emotions and family dynamics.
+Since the play is about a very somber subject, death by suicide, the music selected set the tone for the evening’s journey into complex emotions and family dynamics.
 Featuring the original songs, She Lost it All, Spring Equinox Super Moon, and The Answer is Yes! from the CD compilation, Livin’ and Dyin’ in the Natural State.
-Night, Mother will feature Terry Vaughn and Amy Eversole, directed by Jules Taylor.
+Night, Mother featured Smokehouse Players founder, Terry Vaughn with Amy Eversole, and directed by Jules Taylor.